isabelhormaeche/FS-M3C5-Checkpoint/README.md

 # FS-M3C5-Checkpoint
 Full Stack - Module 3 - Checkpoint 5 - Solution for Python Documentation Assignment.

-I tried to use Sphinx tool with no luck for some Path problems.
+I tried to use Sphinx tool with no luck becuase of some Path problems.
 I will try some other time again.

 Meanwhile I built an html without Sphinx.